aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 You may need to get an image of a certain size.
 Using an overload from the [getImage](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Slide#getImage-aspose.slides.IRenderingOptions-) method, you can convert a slide to an image with specific dimensions (length and width).

-This sample code demonstrates the proposed conversion using the [getImage](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Slide#getImage-java.awt.Dimension-) method in Java:
+This sample code demonstrates the proposed conversion using the [getImage](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Slide#getImage-java.awt.Dimension-) method in JavaScript:

 ```javascript
 var pres = new aspose.slides.Presentation("Presentation.pptx");